Chief Official White House Photographer

 During the 1990s, Bill Clinton's official photographer was Vietnam War veteran Bob McNeely, who chose to shoot his photographs in black and white.
 McNeely was barred in the fallout of the Lewinsky scandal, and eventually quit the position in 1998, citing a desire to be with his family.
 His association with the Clintons did not end there, as he was the official photographer for Hillary Clinton's senate campaign in 2000.

-For George W. Bush's two terms as president, the official photographer was Eric Draper, and for Barack Obama's two terms as president, Souza returned to the White House.
+Eric Draper, who served as George W. Bush's official photographer throughout his presidency, transitioned from film to digital over the course of Bush's first term.
+For Barack Obama's two terms as president, Souza returned to the White House.
 He has been associated with Obama since 2005, when working as a political photographer for CNN, was tasked with documenting Obama's first year as Illinois Senator, and stayed on afterward.
 Situation Room is Souza's best known work under the Obama administration.

-Initially, it seemed that Donald Trump had not picked an official photographer for his presidential term, but Shealah Craighead was announced in the news media as such, a week after his inauguration.
-Craighead worked in the White House before, as the photographer for Dick Cheney and Laura Bush.
+Initially, it seemed that Donald Trump had not picked an official photographer for his first presidential term, but Shealah Craighead was announced in the news media as such, a week after his inauguration.
+Craighead worked in the White House before as the photographer for Dick Cheney and Laura Bush.
 She was campaign photographer for Sarah Palin and Marco Rubio, and was the official photographer at Jenna Bush's wedding.

+Appointed to chronicle Donald Trump's second presidential term, Daniel Torok has served as the incumbent official White House photographer since January 20, 2025.